HHengUG/hatpal/README.md

 ## Sample 🎥

-The [3k PBMC dataset](https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.0.0/pbmc3k) from 10x Genomics can be used for testing.
+The [3k PBMC dataset](https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.0.0/pbmc3k) from 10x Genomics were used for testing.

+The sample outputs can be found [here](https://github.com/HHengUG/hatpal_example/tree/main).

+A script to run hatpal automatically can be found [here](https://github.com/HHengUG/hatpal_example) .

+## Contact 📨

+Question and feedback are welcome at:

+HHeng: hengheng at genomics dot cn

 ## News ✨

+2020/11/23

+- update README.md
+- update samples

 2020/11/6